RinaldoBenaccetta/isidom/readme.md

 ### $isNodeList

-Check if input is a nodelist and return true or false.
+Checks if input is a nodelist and returns true or false.

 #### Parameters